wix-incubator/wix-app-tutorial/readme.md

-# Tutorial: Create your first Wix Application on your machine
+# Tutorial: Create your first Wix application on your machine
 In this tutorial we go over how to create a Wix Application that interacts with the Wix platform that you will can submit to the Wix App Market, where Wix site owners can deploy it on their sites.
 ## 1. Set up your app in a Wix Developers account
 A. Log in (or sign up) to [Wix Developers](https://dev.wix.com/).